-Financial measures proposed today to City Council would utilize Open Space Impact Fees to help create, expand, and improve five park and green spaces on the South, North, Northwest and Southwest Sides.
+Financial measures approved today by City Council will utilize Open Space Impact Fees to help create, expand, and improve five park and green spaces on the South, North, Northwest and Southwest Sides.

 Kil-Parker Community Garden will be developed in Belmont Cragin by the NeighborSpace land trust on .23 acres of vacant land owned by Schubert Development LLC.
-The City would provide approximately $41,000 in Open Space Impact Fees to partly finance the installation of raised beds, native plants, a play area, walking path, benches, and a gazebo.
-The balance of the $69,000 project would be paid by the property owner.
-NeighborSpace would maintain the site for use by local residents.
+The City will provide approximately $41,000 in Open Space Impact Fees to partly finance the installation of raised beds, native plants, a play area, walking path, benches, and a gazebo.
+The balance of the $69,000 project will be paid by the property owner.
+NeighborSpace will maintain the site for use by local residents.

-Christiana Playlot Park in North Lawndale would be doubled in size through approximately $32,000 in Open Space Impact Fees.
-The funds would be used to help pay for the park’s expansion onto .14-acres of adjacent land and include the installation of trees, fencing and landscaping.
-The Chicago Park District would contribute $24,000 to the project.
+Christiana Playlot Park in North Lawndale will be doubled in size through approximately $32,000 in Open Space Impact Fees.
+The funds will be used to help pay for the park’s expansion onto .14-acres of adjacent land and include the installation of trees, fencing and landscaping.
+The Chicago Park District will contribute $24,000 to the project.

-A new, .09-acre playlot would be constructed in Chicago Lawn through $41,000 in Open Space Impact Fees that would be applied toward landscaping, fencing, and playground equipment cost.
-The balance of the $247,000 project would be paid by the Park District.
+A new, .09-acre playlot will be constructed in Chicago Lawn through $41,000 in Open Space Impact Fees that will be applied toward landscaping, fencing, and playground equipment cost.
+The balance of the $247,000 project will be paid by the Park District.

-The 42nd Street Garden in Grand Boulevard would receive $35,000 in Open Space Impact Fees for the installation of a dedicated water hydrant.
+The 42nd Street Garden in Grand Boulevard will receive $35,000 in Open Space Impact Fees for the installation of a dedicated water hydrant.
 Owned by NeighborSpace, the .14-acre site is maintained as a public garden by community residents.

 # # #